 DAY1 6:00 PM

 Enjoy the seasonal flavors and beauty of Japanese cuisine with a special Wagyu course meal at Niku Kappou Futago, which brings out all the potential of Japanese beef.

 DAY1 9:00 PM

-After a long journey, it's time to relax to the fullest in your guest room.
+After a full day and long travels, it's time to relax at the hotel.
 After a luxurious dip in the hydrogenated water in a Shigaraki ceramic bathtub, refresh yourself body and soul with an aroma oil massage.

 DAY2 8:00 AM

 After soothing away the last of your stress with a hydrogenated bath first thing in the morning, enjoy a Shidashi style catered breakfast in the privacy of your room.

 DAY2 10:00 AM

 It's time to go get some snacks and souveniers around the hotel.